KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

 ## 👀 In this repo you'll find
 - .PK3-file to use with latest Ashes: HR.
-- Animation track files and frames.
+- The same exact .pk3, but unpacked.
 - Animation making tool.

 ---